Peter Collins (racing driver): Early life and racing career

 Born on 6 November 1931, Collins grew up in Mustow Green, Kidderminster, Worcestershire, England.
 The son of a motor-garage owner and haulage merchant, Collins became interested in motor vehicles at a young age.
 He was expelled from school at 16 owing to spending time at a local fairground during school hours.
 He became an apprentice in his father's garage and began competing in local trials races.

 In common with many British drivers of the time, Collins began racing in the 500 cc category (adopted as Formula 3 at the end of 1950), when his parents bought him a Cooper 500 from the fledgling Cooper Car Company.
 Success for Collins started once he switched to the JBS-Norton in 1951.
 Those small vehicles, powered by Norton motorcycle engines, were also the proving ground of many of Collins's F1 contemporaries, including Stirling Moss.

-His breakthrough came, away from the track, when at a party hosted by the great pre-war lady racer, Kay Petre, Collins managed to inveigle himself with John Wyer, the team principal at Aston Martin, earning his test drive at Silverstone.
+Collins' breakthrough came away from the track when at a party hosted by the great pre-war lady racer, Kay Petre, he managed to inveigle himself with John Wyer, the team principal at Aston Martin, earning his test drive at Silverstone.
 During that test, Aston was joined by the Formula 2 team, HWM – and by the time the teams were preparing to leave, Collins had a contract with both.

-At HWM Collins he became part of a three-car team with Lance Macklin and Moss, and they competed in most of the F2 races in Britain and in Europe.
-Collins showed in speed, but the underfinanced HWM-Alta rarely finished a race.
+At HWM, Collins became part of a three-car team with Lance Macklin and Moss, and they competed in most of the F2 races in Britain and Europe.
+Collins showed his speed, but the underfinanced HWM-Alta rarely finished a race.
 His best result was second place in the Grand Prix des Sables d'Olonne.
-Collins got his Formula One break in 1952, with HWM when he replaced Moss.
+Collins got his Formula One break in 1952 with HWM when he replaced Moss.
 His best result in a World Championship event that year was sixth in the French Grand Prix at Rouen-Les-Essarts.